-The Cardiovascular and Respiratory Partnership is comprised of Guy’s, St Thomas’, Royal Brompton, Harefield, and King’s College Hospitals, alongside King’s College London.
+The Cardiovascular and Respiratory Partnership comprises Guy’s, St Thomas’, Royal Brompton, Harefield, and King’s College Hospitals, alongside King’s College London.

-We collaborate widely across the NHS and academia (including strong links to two universities King’s College London and Imperial College London), and are part of two integrated care systems and multiple clinical networks of differing geographies with local, national, and global reach for people living with heart and/or lung conditions.
-We also have EPIC, the new electronic health record system – helping us deliver seamless patient care, and enabling us to take a population health approach delivering value to the system, through data driven insights.
+The partnership collaborates across the NHS and academia (including strong links to universities King’s College London and Imperial College London), and is part of two integrated care systems and multiple clinical networks with local, national, and global reach for people living with heart or lung conditions.
+Electronic health record system EPIC supports the delivery of patient care and the partnership takes a population health approach delivering value to the system, through data driven insights.

 A world-leading collaboration: building on the expertise of all our partners in heart, lung and critical care, to deliver the best outcomes for patients through pioneering care, research and education.